bhavaniravi/portfolio/data/blogs/The-Beauty-of-Your-Brain.md

 ---
-slug: "the-beauty-of-your-brain"
+slug: the-beauty-of-your-brain
 published_date: 2019-06-06T12:30:00.748Z
 created_date: 2019-06-06T12:30:00.748Z
-title: "The Beauty of Your Brain"
+title: The Beauty of Your Brain
-template: "post"
+template: post
 draft: false
+description: >-
-description: "I love reading about the brain.
+  I love reading about the brain.
 The complexity and uniqueness of it always fantasize me.
 As my quest to read about brain spiked up I stumbled upon this audible book “Brain the Story of you”.
-This…"
-subtitle: "
+This…
-Brain, A master machine, that you can tweak into whatever you want.
+subtitle: ' Brain, A master machine, that you can tweak into whatever you want.
 Crazy to geek-head.
-Literally, anything.
+Literally, anything. '
-"
 tags: []
+featuredImgPath: >-
-featuredImgPath: /media/the-beauty-of-yourbrainit-just-got-interestingarticles-for-you-toread-0.jpg
+  /media/the-beauty-of-yourbrainit-just-got-interestingarticles-for-you-toread-0.jpg
 ---
 # The Beauty of Your Brain
 _Your brain is a master machine, that you can tweak into whatever you want._